 Old Baba Mandir has the distinction of being a temple that soldiers of the Indian Army run.
 It is near Kupup Village in Sikkim.
 Army jawans and officers from Nathu La, Kupup and surrounding areas near the Sino-Indian border visit the place.
 So do a lot of Indian tourists who make the journey from Gangtok.
 During winter, the area is snow-bound.

 Baba Mandir is at a high altitude of over 13,000 feet.
 There is a cafe here and it is called Cafe 13 Thousand.
-There are clean washrooms too which the army maintains well.
+It is run by army jawans and serves noodles, tea and snacks at minimal rates.
+Visitors can make use of the washrooms too which the army maintains well.

 Old Baba Mandir or Adi Baba Mandir is a must-visit destination for visitors to Sikkim.
-The mandir is dedicated to Baba Harbhajan Singh, a serviceman in the 23 Sikh Regiment.
-He died near the Nathu La in 1968.
-Indian Army built and maintain the temple.
+The mandir is dedicated to Baba Harbhajan Singh, a serviceman in the 23 Sikh Regiment which is an infantry regiment of the Indian Army.
+He died near the Nathu La Pass in 1968.
+Indian Army built and maintains the temple.

 Route to Old Baba Mandir